ayushais/deep_3d_descriptor/README.md

 ```
 ./visualize_deep_3D_feature_correspondence --path_to_source_pcd_file --sampling_radius_source
  --path_to_target_pcd_file --sampling_radius_target --feature_neighborhood_radius
- --use_learned_metric
+ --use_learned_metric --use_ransac

 ```

-### Example for visualizing the estimated feature correspondences.
+### Example for visualizing the estimated feature correspondences and the aligned pointcloud.
 The correspondences are estimated using the metric learned by the network

 In the Tensorflow environment.
 PythonServer.py is in the python-cpp folder